cathylyirang/IDS_701_UDS/Reading.md

     - Monitor for data pipeline issues that could skew results.

 ## 19 A/A Test
+- doing the same test as A/B test but the two arms are the same to validate the baseline
 - Step-by-Step Explanation and Answer:
     - A/A tests are a critical tool for validating the integrity of an experimentation platform.
 Here's a structured breakdown of their purpose, execution, and implications: